abhishek-rs/jaimerblog/src/pages/about/index.md

 ### Goals

 In the near future, Jaime would like to continue living in Stockholm, become fluent in Swedish, teach English, write short stories and articles when she isn't teaching, and travel on her breaks from school.
-More long term goals would be traveling year round, writing daily, and teaching English online.
+More long term goals would be traveling year round, writing daily, and teaching English around the world.

 ### Favorite Books and Authors